If you've read my page 'What Are Bees?' you'll know that bees are insects, arthropods and invertebrates.

 Probably due to agricultural practices, four species of bumble bee are in danger of extinction in California.
 Those species are:

-In 2019, the California Fish and Game Commission attempted to gain protection for these species by having them designated as endangered, threatened and candidate species under the California Endangered Species Act (CESA).
+In 2019, the California Fish and Game Commission attempted to gain protection for these species under the California Endangered Species Act (CESA).

 However, not surprisingly, they were met with opposition from the agricultural interests, such as the 'ALMOND ALLIANCE OF CALIFORNIA', who argued that under CESA, there was no provision for protection of insects, only "native species or subspecies of a bird, mammal, fish, amphibian, reptile, or plant".